GPU-Accelerated Algorithms for Process Mapping: Conclusion

 \section{Conclusion}

 Process mapping assigns vertices of a task graph to the processing elements (PEs) of a supercomputer to balance workload and minimize communication costs.
 Motivated by the success of GPU-based graph partitioners, we proposed two GPU-accelerated algorithms for this problem.
-The first, \algo{GPU-HM}, applies hierarchical multisection~\cite{Kirchbach20} using the GPU-based partitioner \algo{Jet}~\cite{Gilbert24}.
-The second, \algo{GPU-IM}, integrates process mapping directly into a multilevel framework, adapting \algo{Jet}’s label propagation and rebalancing. \algo{GPU-HM-ultra} achieves up to $300\times$ speedups and is on average a magnitude faster than the state-of-the-art \algo{SharedMap}~\cite{Schulz25}, with only $11.5$\% higher communication costs and therefore outperforming \algo{IntMap-S}~\cite{Faraj20}. \algo{GPU-IM} delivers extreme speedups (mean $77.7\times$, max $598.5\times$) at lower solution quality, however it still outperforms the \algo{Fast} configuration of \algo{SharedMap}.
-Future work will focus on improving solution quality without sacrificing performance e.g., enhancing label propagation filters, refining coarsening and initial partitioning, and exploring more efficient GPU-based partitioners.
+The first, \algo{GPU-HM}, applies hierarchical multisection~\cite{Kirchbach20} using a reimplementation of the GPU-based graph partitioner \algo{Jet}~\cite{Gilbert24}.
+The second, \algo{GPU-IM}, integrates process mapping directly into a multilevel framework, adapting \algo{Jet}’s label propagation and rebalancing. \algo{GPU-HM-ultra} achieves up to $934\times$ speedups and is on average $20$ times faster than the state-of-the-art algorithm \algo{SharedMap}~\cite{Schulz25}, with only $12.0\%$ higher communication costs and thereby outperforming \algo{IntMap-S}~\cite{Faraj20}. \algo{GPU-IM} delivers extreme speedups (mean $1454\times$, max $12376\times$) at lower solution quality, however it is still comparable the \algo{Fast} configuration of both \algo{SharedMap}~\cite{Schulz25} and \algo{IntMap}~\cite{Faraj20}.
+Future work will focus on improving solution quality without sacrificing performance, e.g., enhancing label propagation filters and refining initial partitioning.